 Scientific and forensic evidence has often become essential to both the prosecution and defense of homicide cases.
 DNA testing, blood splattering, accident/incident reconstruction, entomology, ballistic testing, fingerprint analysis and decomposition studies are but a few of the areas in which a skilled defense attorney may be called upon to address and utilize in the defense of a homicide case.

-Each homicide criminal attorney from NeJame Law also investigates the actions and methods the law enforcement officers used in investigating the Homicide or Murder Scenes to see if they properly preserved all the evidence and DNA, questioned all the witnesses and other suspects, and see whether they put any undue influence or pressure on witnesses to testify against their clients.
+Each homicide criminal defense attorney from NeJame Law also investigates the actions and methods the law enforcement officers used to investigate the Homicide or Murder scenes.
+Our attorneys look to see if law enforcement properly preserved all the evidence and DNA, questioned all the witnesses and other suspects, and whether they put any undue influence or pressure on witnesses to testify against their clients.
 Additionally, if the law enforcement claims the suspect confessed to being involved in a Homicide or Murder, then our homicide criminal defense lawyer would consider evaluating the purported confession to determine whether or not the suspect was properly advised of their Constitutional Rights prior to giving the confession.
-Also, a determination would need to be made as to whether the confession was the product of coercion, a threat or a promise to determine whether it was given freely and voluntarily and whether it should be actually admissible in a trial.
+Furthermore, a determination would need to be made as to whether the confession was the product of coercion, a threat or a promise to determine whether it was given freely and voluntarily and whether it should be actually admissible in a trial.

 Defenses utilized by an experienced homicide criminal defense attorney from NeJame Law could also include an Alibi Defense, if the accused can prove they were at another location during the time the act occurred and had no involvement.
 Witnesses to crimes have been mistaken many times in the past or may have a motive to fabricate.
 Our murder defense lawyers closely examine the witnesses' motives, backgrounds, and physical and mental stability when they claim they observed the act to determine if they have any problems with their memory, eye sight, hearing or whether they were under the influence of any drugs or alcohol.

 There are times when a person may be responsible for a homicide but may be improperly charged by the State with a more serious charge than they actually committed.
-For example the State could improperly charge a person with First Degree Murder when the person's action at most would constitute Manslaughter, which is a lesser charge.
+For example the State may charge a person with First Degree Murder when the person's action at most would constitute the lesser charge of Manslaughter.
 There are times that a death occurs by accident or misfortune, but the result of the death was not the result of a criminal act of another even though the State accuses someone of being responsible.
 Our criminal defense attorneys evaluate the evidence closely to ascertain and assess the charges and evidence to determine that our clients are not improperly charged for a crime they did not commit.

-Each homicide criminal defense lawyer at the Law Offices of NeJame, LaFay, Jancha, Ahmed, Barker, Joshi and Moreno, P.A. is knowledgeable and available to assist, if you or a family member or friend are under investigation or have been arrested for homicide or murder charges.
+Each homicide criminal defense lawyer at NeJame Law is knowledgeable and available to assist, if you or a family member or friend are under investigation or have been arrested for homicide or murder charges.

-We are available 7 days a week at 407-245-1232.
-You may also send us an e-mail at Defense@NejameLaw.com or fill out our online form and we will get back to you immediately.
-Our homicide criminal defense attorneys assist clients throughout Orlando, Central Florida as well as the entire State of Florida, in addition to cases across the country.
-It is a formidable and awesome responsibility to represent someone accused of taking the life of another and we treat our obligations with the utmost professionalism, respect and concern.
-The first consultation is free of charge.
+We are available 7 days a week at 407-500-0000.
+You may also send us an e-mail at Defense@NejameLaw.com or fill out the online form provided on this page and we will get back to you immediately.
+Our homicide criminal defense attorneys assist clients throughout Central Florida including the cities of Orlando, Winter Park and Kissimme, as well as the entire State of Florida, in addition to cases across the country.
+It is a big responsibility to represent someone accused of taking the life of another and we treat our obligations with the utmost professionalism, respect and concern.
 We value your privacy and we will keep any information strictly confidential.